romene/Naturaily-netlify/_posts/2016-09-22-first-steps-in-a-wide-vast-app-world-android-developer-guidance-on-showing-help-screens.md

 ---
+title: >-
-title: First steps in a wide, vast app world.
+  First steps in a wide, vast app world.
 Android developer guidance on showing help screens
-tags:
-- Native mobile development
-- User experience design
+description: >-
+  Creating user-friendly experience in your Android applications can be tricky and difficult.
+Luckily, this guide is here to help!
+slug: android-developer-guide-help-screens
+date: '2016-09-22 10:38:01 +0000'
 category: Native mobile development
-date: '2016-09-22 10:38:01 +0000'
 author: Kamil Buczel
+avatar: /assets/images/kamil.jpg
 image: /assets/images/android-hipster.jpg
-position: Ruby on Rails developer
-avatar: /assets/images/kamil.jpg
+text-preview: >-
-text-preview: There are only a few things more deadly for apps than a situation when the user doesn’t know what to do.
+  There are only a few things more deadly for apps than a situation when the user doesn’t know what to do.
 We’ve all been there, turning on some program, registering, logging in and… what now?
 Just some blank screen, a lot of buttons, twenty tabs, thirty windows...
 Mom! let me out!
 Close, delete, forget.
+tags:
+  - Native mobile development
+  - User experience design
 ---